ThePedroo/C-Music-Discord-Bot/README.md

 A lightweight music Discord bot using Concord.

+## Warning!

+This project is no longer mantained, as it was replaced by [Coglink](https://github.com/PerformanC/Coglink)

 ## How to download and use it?

 There are currently two ways of using it.
 Compiling the source code and using it, or using the pre-compiled version